shwetamohandas/shwetamohandas.github.io/index.md

 This site is still very much a work in progress, but it will soon have all the things you’d expect: a little more info, links to my writing and research, some videos of my talks, some press and opinion pieces, book reviews, and maybe some amateur digital art.

 I would love to hear from you.
-Please reach out via
+Please reach out via:
-Email: shweta at cis-india.org
+- Email: shweta at cis-india.org
-Twitter @shwetamohandas
+- Twitter: @shwetamohandas